gracerxw/UnityTanksAI/README.md

 - [ ] Set up function to detect if obstacle in front (i.e. will take damage)
 - [ ] Stop shooting if obstacle distance is such that AI tank will take damage
 - [ ] Set up function to detect if friendly tank in front
+- [ ] Find Good Waypoints to hide and orient so that player cannot attack